English novelist and playwright Raymond “Ray” Rigby was born in Rochford, England, in 1916 and died in Guadalajara aged 78 on 19 May 1995.

 In 1973, Rigby and Wendell Phillips of Ajijic sold their joint script Ringer, written at Lakeside, to Universal Studios for a 90-minute pilot TV film.
 The two authors traveled to Hollywood to make the sale.
 This is almost certainly the last direct contact Rigby had with Hollywood.

-Ray Rigby’s papers are in the Howard Gotlieb Archival Research Center at Boston University.
+Ray Rigby died in Guadalajara in 1995; his papers are in the Howard Gotlieb Archival Research Center at Boston University.

-This post was first published in April 2015.
+This post was first published in April 2015 and was revised in 2018.
 I owe a massive personal debt to Ray for having encouraged me to begin writing non-fiction articles about Mexico.
 Without his initial enthusiasm, none of my books (or this series of posts about artists and writers associated with Lake Chapala) would ever have seen the light of day.

 - Alex Gratton.
 Remembering Ray Rigby, El Ojo del Lago, July 1995